Send one email. Every answer, counted.

 Cheaper than the thing you’re organizing.

 Your first event is free, forever.
 No card, no clock — track one event for as long as you like.
-Start free — connect your Gmail
+Join the private beta — free

 Need more?
 Two ways to go unlimited: